CaioCeretta/nlw-agents/web/comments.md

   the server API return.
   ■ We then create the mutation to send the function to the API endpoint, pretty much as the other one.

+  ○ create-room-audio.tsx
+    ■ Unlike getRooms, the questions are dynamic and depend on the current room.
+When the room changes, the query must change as well.
+Therefore, using the same `queryKey` identifier for all of them would cause issues.
+    ■ Since `reactQuery` has a caching system that runs on memory, it means that if we access a room and fetch the questions made on that room and then accessing other room, and executing the same query again and both of them having the same ID, it will end up showing the questions fetched at the first room, in the second one, because since they have the same ID, the answer is going to be cached.
+    ■ When there is a parameter (or more than one), where want to list the questions, as the queryFn second argument, we also include the parameter into the queryKey value, e.g  `queryKey: ['get-questions', roomId]`.
+Now id is going to be different for each room

   ○ Invalidating Query Keys

     ■ We have previously seen that when a query key is invalidated, such as in an onSuccess, the queryFn is going to be remade.

     ■ However, when mutating, we need to be careful because:

       □ By going into the use-rooms-questions, that is a request, we can notice that we have the roomId inside the query key array
       □ Different from the rooms key, where we invalidate the rooms fetch to fetch the new list, we now have a parameter □ We receive the roomId as parameter, but is only available on the mutation function, it is not visible within the onSuccess context

       One approach we can take to fix this:

       □ Before, the CreateQuestionRequest type includes the question and roomId as properties.

       □ After in the CreateQuestionRequest type, instead of defining the roomId as part of the type, we specify that the question will be included and the roomId will be passed as a parameter to useCreateQuestion function

       □ By using this approach, roomId is going to be available throughout the entire function, making it accessible for use inside revalidate

       □ However, different from the other functions, this will involve us passing the room id when invoking that mutationFn e.g `const { mutateAsync } = useCreateQuestion(roomId)`

       □ mutateAsync is not being directly exported anywhere.
 It is a property returned by the hook useCreateQuestion, which internally, encapsulate the useMutation

+  ○ Question List / Question Item Components

+    ■ Question List

+      □ Question list will make use of the useRoomQuestions query we have just created. assign to a variable data and iterate over each one and assign the question to a `<QuestionItem>`

+      □ In the question parameter, we don't have to send only the specific question attribute, we can pass the whole object since its type is of the expected return

+    ■ Question Form

+      □ We will create a new function under http, named useCreateQuestion.ts where it will create the room on form submit and redo the query to the rooms as soon as it succeeds

+○ Recording Audios

+  ■ First of all, we need to make sure that the browser can record audio

+  ■ Create a boolean state to track if to set the recording as true or false

+  ■ We are going to monitor the audios being recorded in the AudioRecorder page through dev tools network tab

+  𥨐 Inside this component, we are going to check if the browser has all the specific permissions, like:
+    □ const isRecordingSupported = !!  navigator.mediaDevices
+      && typeof navigator.mediaDevices.getUserMedia === 'function';
+      && typeof window.MediaRecorder === 'function'

+    □ But we'll notice that MediaRecorder will give us an error: `Property 'MediaRecorder' does not exist on type 'Navigator'.ts(2339)`

+    □ To fix the error above, we need to add @types/dom-speech-recognition for typescript to understand that this MediaRecorder exists in the browser

+  ■ Start Recording

+    □ We use the recorder  start recording.
+Recorder is a object of the type MediaRecorder

+    □ Break down step by step of the startRecording method

+      1. check if the browser supports recording
+      2. setIsRecording true
+      3. create an audio constant and assign to it the navigator.mediaDevices.getUserMedia return
+      4. This is required because we need to access the user's microphone, this function has one audio property object, which has some properties:
+         .
+In this property we can add properties related to the recording, such as echoCancellation, noiseSuppression, sample_rate and others
+      5. With the constant "in hands", we are going to start the recording, for it, we'll create a constant recorder that is an instance of the MediaRecorder API (Which is global to he browser).
+This constructor receives properties like:
+        1. The audio object,
+        2. A mimeType (format that we want to record these audios, each mimeType has different sizes, different compression levels, and other information)
+        3. audioBitsPerSecond - which a common value for this type of recordings is 64_000
+      6. Invoke the method recorder.ondataavailable, that means that when the user recorded an audio and it is available, we can use this callback, use an event parameter and check if event.data.size > 0

+  ■ Stop Recording

+    □ On every recording, for it to finish and be persisted, we need to stop it

+    □ We are going to create the stopRecording function, however, we will not be able to call the recorder.stop() function, since the function that stops is not the same as the one we create the MediaRecorder instance and we don't have direct access to this same recorder

+    □ We can't use a state to the store the recorder since a state is used for storing variables that when their values change, they re-render the component. isRecording have a state because there is a conditional for showing different texts depending on that variable value.
+If it was a normal variable, not a state, the interface wouldn't be recreated when the value change, and we wouldn't be able to show different button values when the value change.

+    □ Recorder, on other hand, we want to store it in a variable that we don't need to keep watching its value, but we also can't create it as a traditional variable, such as a const or let because when the state changes, everything that is inside the component, would go back to its initial state, and we would lose the reference to this recorder.
+    Because of this, when we want to keep a reference for a variable, a hook called useRef

+    ○ useRef use explanation